ImMara/astro-wp-sample/README.md

 Example of this project : https://astropress.eraertsalan.be/
-to add in any wp functions.php from ur active theme
+to add in any wp functions.php from ur active theme , reading-options must not be set to static page.

     function triggerGitHubAction() {